Package 'arcgeocoder'

 Description

-Geocodes addresses given specific address components.This function returns the tibble associated with the query.
+Geocodes addresses from specific address components and returns the tibble associated with each query.

-For geocoding using a single text string use arc_geo() function.
+For geocoding with a single text string, use arc_geo().

 Usage